tonyynot/random-image-tweet/README.md

 http://twitter.com/blank_waves

 # Installation
-Please fork and clone this repository.
+**Please fork and clone this repository.**
+- Input your Twitter API keys into config.js

-Image path should be defined before running
+- Preferred image path should be defined in tweet.js before running
+- Run the following commands in terminal:

 ```
 $ git clone https://github.com/tonyynot/random-image-tweet.git
 $ cd random-image-tweet
+$ npm install
 $ node tweet.js
 ```

 # Future changes
--Run bot from heroku while pulling images from a server using an ftp module
+- Run bot from heroku while pulling images from a server using an ftp module

--Add more array sorting for better randomization
+# Recent updates
+- Version 1.2.0 uses more effective array sorting and randomizing with the array-shuffle module.